Mom’s Easy Potato Omelet

 Mom’s Easy Potato Omelet… is also known as “frittata di patate” in Italian.

+Nothing fancy about this omelet, just a cheap and easy dish to whip up and serve.
 This is an old recipe from our archives and decided to revive it today.
 It’s an oldie but still a goodie!

-Tender and flavorful potatoes and onions are chopped into small pieces and sauteed in a skillet for a few minutes then mixed with eggs to create this amazing omelet.
+Tender and flavorful potatoes and onions are chopped into small pieces and sautéed in a skillet for a few minutes then mixed with eggs to create this amazing omelet.

 Simple, easy, and delicious tasting every time.
+Mom’s easy potato omelet is a very light – yet satisfying dish.

-For this recipe, you will need the following ingredients:
+For our mom’s easy potato omelet recipe, you will need the following ingredients:

 - 2 small Idaho potatoes – peeled, chopped into small pieces